wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP 4.1.7 =
+- [TODO-more] Blacklisting & Whitelisting feaure.
+- The member search option in the members interface will now work correctly with names containing apostrophe character.

 = 4.1.6 =
 - Added a new action hook - swpm_front_end_edit_profile_form_submitted.
 - Added a new action hook - swpm_do_init_time_tasks_front_end.